National Research Service Award

-NRSA awards are mostly given to students working on a Ph.D or an MD or other medical degree, or to individuals who have just earned one of these degrees and are beginning their careers.
+NRSA awards are mostly given to students working on a PhD or an MD or other medical degree, or to individuals who have just earned one of these degrees and are beginning their careers.
 The NRSA program also provides institutions with training grants that can be used to fund one or more students.
 NRSA grants are notable for their flexibility: postdoctoral researchers can propose to work at any university, and the only requirement is that they commit to at least one year of research in their field following their first year of funding.